Seagate/cortx/doc/Deploying a VM.rst

   - One interface must be mapped to the data network.

+  - One interface must be mapped to the private data network.

-  **Note**: Ensure that the management and data networks are connected to different subnets.
+  **Note**: Ensure that all the three networks are connected to different subnets.

 11. Select either of the following as an option for provisioning the disks.